Stuffed Animal Obsession

 2. Stuffed animals help ease loneliness

 Stuffed animals can help ease feelings of loneliness in adults.
 Adults can feel alienated in the modern world, even when surrounded by people.
-Stuffed animals can help ease these feelings by providing companionship and a sense of connection.
+Stuffed animals or even weighted blankets can help ease loneliness by providing companionship and a sense of connection.

 3. Stuffed animals improve mental health